 Designed for 4 - 7 year -olds, and led by a qualified teacher.
-Supporting teacher's pack referencing the National Curriculum arrives in advance of the visit.
+Supporting information for teachers, referencing the National Curriculum, arrives in advance of the visit.

 "The feedback was very positive, people loved the shadow puppet workshop - it appealed to the maker in the adults, provided something for the coglings to do, and entertained the crowd. ...perfect."